kekePower/build.leia/README.md

 * I'd like to see a way for the script to check for known dependencies
 	* If some are missing, download them (git?), compile and install them
 	* The main problem here is that we can't really catch missing dependecies of these unless we go through all of them manually and set up some sort of order
+* Make the installer more robust when it comes to updating.
+	* Sometimes there are changes to the config file and I'd like to keep the local changes while updating with the new settings without adding in the REMOVEME string.
 * More to come...